gbengaoyeee/bp-take-home/README.md

 # Border Pass Take Home Challenge

 ## Running this project
 - first do ```npm install --force```.
-There is a force flag there because there an issue with material UI styles package which wont install until the flag is present
+There is a force flag because there an issue with material UI styles package which wont install until the flag is present
 - Then do ```npm run dev```